Community club licence - Queensland

 Trial change to distance criteria for resident visitors

 Ordinarily, community club licensees can only sell liquor to visitors who live more than 15km from their premises (except for members and their guests).
-As part of the 2-year trial, this requirement will not be enforced-community club licensees will be able to sell liquor to visitors no matter the distance they live from the premises.
+Under the trial, community club licensees can sell liquor to visitors no matter how far away they live.
+Clubs are also not required to keep records of guests and visitors under the trial.

 Read the distance criteria statement of regulatory intent for more information.